Understanding Non-Potable Water

 Water Heater

-Many hot water heaters hold 75 gallons or more of water.
+Many hot water heaters hold 75 + gallons of water.
 Water can be drained out of the bottom of the tank through a built-in spigot, and with a garden hose and a bucket to catch the water.
 Before draining, turn any hot water faucet in your home to the right.
 This will allow needed air into the system.

 Toilet Tank